Skip to content

 Organizations seeking CMMC certification can use NIST 800-171A to conduct self-assessments and prepare for official audits.
 It helps ensure that the required controls are not only in place but also functioning as intended, which is a core requirement for passing a CMMC assessment.

-Who Needs to Be NIST Compliant?
+Who Needs To Be NIST Compliant?

 If your business is part of the Defense Industrial Base (DIB) and handles CUI or FCI (Federal Contract Information), you’ll need to be CMMC certified.
 NIST 800-171A sets three assessment levels: Basic, Intermediate, and Advanced (or, as they’re referred to in the CMMC process, Level 1, Level 2, and Level 3).
 The level of security your business needs depends on the sensitivity of the information you're working with and the specific requirements of your contract(s).